mainnet-cash/mainnet-docs/docs/src/tutorial/rest.md

         "value": 100,
         "unit": "sat"
       }
-    ]
+    ],
+    "options": {
+      "slpAware": true
+    }
   }'
 ```

 Note that you can send to many addresses at once.

-<span style="background-color: #fffdbf; padding: 0 5px 0 5px;">If your address holds SLP tokens</span>, you have to add
-`"slpAware": true,` to your request to prevent accidental token burning.
-SLP checks are a bit slow, so they are opt-in.

 It is also possible to specify which unspent outputs are used to send
 funds from by specifying a list of `utxoIds` in `options`: `"options": {"utxoIds": ["...", "..."]}`,
 see [wallet/utxo](https://rest-unstable.mainnet.cash/api-docs/#/wallet/utxos).

+<span style="background-color: #fffdbf; padding: 0 5px 0 5px;">If your address holds SLP tokens</span>, you have to add `"slpAware": true,` to your request `options` to prevent accidental token burning.
+SLP checks are a bit slow, so they are opt-in.

 Response: